How to Start

 This page is used by all grid import types.
 This page shows what Qimera believes are the decoded bounds of the grid data.

 This page is used by all grid import types.
 This is the output coordinate system of the gridded data.
 Select your project coordinate system or Qimera will re-project the grid into the project coordinate system.
 See the section on Selecting Coordinate Systems for more information.
-You can also use this page to invert the Z values are limit the Z values to a user defined range.
+You can also use this page to invert the Z values.

 This page is used by all grid import types.
 You can select to product a Fledermaus DTM SD object or a Fledermaus Scalar SD object.
 You define the output filename as well as the default color map.
 When importing a Sonar DTM, you can also select the shading parameter options.